-The examination of the Integrated Course of Anatomy and Physiology consists of an examination of the modules of Human Anatomy, Physiology and Histology whose grades contributes to the final score in proportion to the credits.
-The exam consists of a written test and an oral test that must be passed on the same day.
-Only students who reach the minimum score of 15/30 in the written test are admitted to the oral exam.
+The exam of the Integrated Course in Anatomy and Physiology consists of an examination of the Human Anatomy, Physiology and Histology modules, all the grades constitute an integral part of the evaluation of the teaching examination.
+As part of the teaching, the grade gained by the student in each module contributes to the final score in a proportional way to the CFU.
+The exam consists of a written test which will be considered passed with a minimum score of 18/30.
+On the same day as the written test, the student who wants to improve his/her grade will be able to take an optional oral test.
 The written test consists of 60 questions that will include the topics of all the subjects of the integrated course, weighted on the number of educational credits (30 questions of Anatomy / Neuroanatomy, 20 questions of Physiology, 10 questions of Histology).
 All the contents in syllabus are subject to evaluation.
 During the oral exam, the examining commission will assess the student's ability to learn as well as the ability to apply knowledge.
 Will also be assessed: autonomy of judgment and communication skills.
 The final grade will be assigned by the Commission, collectively.